githwxi/XATSHOME/xassets/README.md

 ```

 The expected output of the above command-line is some code in Python3,
-which be readily mixed with other code in Python3 obtained elsewhere.
+which can be readily mixed with other code in Python3 obtained elsewhere.
 Please
 find some running examples inside `contrib/githwxi/pground` for more details.

 ### ATS3-to-JS-in-ATS3.py ###